shriphani/blog/_src/posts/2015-09-30-pegasus-a-full-featured-customizable-scalable-web-crawler-in-clojure.md

 the crawler can make multiple HTTP GET requests to sites in parallel, extract links and write the web-page bodies to disk in parallel.

+# Politeness

+Politeness is achieved using a combination of:

+1. A minimum delay between successive requests to a host (I might change switch from using hosts to using domains obtained from a DNS lookup).
+2. Avoiding paths mentioned in `robots.txt`
+3. Avoiding links with the attribute `rel=nofollow`

+Of course all these parameters are configurable.

+#